Black Francolin - Francolinus francolinus

 Greater Sand Plover - Charadrius leschenaultii

 Absolutely stunning plovers in their breeding plumage.
 Wintering in small numbers in Cyprus but can be observed migrating in spring with their summer plumage.
 There are limited sites that hold Greater Sand Plover in Cyprus.

 Long-legged Buzzard - Buteo rufinus

 The Largest Buteo species in Europe and only made Cyprus their home in recent history.
 Cyprus enjoys a good breeding population of these large raptors in the foothills, mainly Paphos and Limassol.
 The species shares territories with Bonelli's Eagles and can become engaged in action packed battles.
 In winter, Long-legged Buzzards move more coastal for hunting.
-They favour hunting pigeons when no carrion is available.
+They favour hunting pigeons and rodents and will occasionally take a snake or small hare.

 Demoiselle Crane - Anthropoides virgo

 Demoiselle Cranes can be heard almost every night during migration and sometimes stop over for a few days, although some years they travel in bulk within a few days and can easily be missed.
 They are part of a small (in comparison to the Indian Population) African Population that fly over in great numbers in Autumn and stop over at the Salt Lakes.
-They are becoming much more frequent in Spring also, although much smaller numbers.
+They are becoming much more frequent in Spring also, although much smaller numbers ... though a wet winter and stormy period around there migration can push in huge numbers in Spring.
+In Autumn they are nearly guaranteed to stop over during the last week of August.

 Black-Headed Bunting - Emberiza melanocephala